quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ```
 ### Vue Router

-The Vue app will live at URL `/app/`
+The Vue app will live at URL `/app/`.
+The following pages will be available through the Vue Router.

 | URL                | Notes                                |
 |--------------------|--------------------------------------|